 CCMs with a base line catch (2002-2004 average annual level) of 10 tons or less of Pacific bluefin tuna 30 kg or larger may increase their catch as long as it does not exceed 10 metric tons per year.
-The catch limit of Pacific bluefin tuna 30 kg or larger for New Zealand shall be 200 metric tonnes per year and for Australia 40 metric tonnes per year, taking into account their nature as bycatch fisheries conducted in their waters in the Southern hemisphere.1
+For 2027 and 2028, the catch limit of Pacific bluefin tuna 30 kg or larger for New Zealand shall be [200] metric tonnes per year and for Australia [40] metric tonnes per year, taking into account their nature as bycatch fisheries conducted in their waters in the Southern hemisphere.

+CCMs are encouraged to conduct research activities to collect reliable indices of recruitment stock and adult spawning stock.
+Notwithstanding paragraph 4 and 5, setting a catch limit dedicated for research activities to develop and maintain indices may be considered by WCPFC through the Northern Committee based on research plans reviewed and supported by the ISC.

+Multi-year Management

+Within the two-year management period of 2027-2028, A CCM may use in either year any portion of the catch limit attributable to the other year, provided that its cumulative catch during the management period does not exceed its total catch limit for that two-year period..

+Any overage in a CCM’s applicable catch limit at the end of a management period shall be deducted from that CCM’s catch limit for the immediately subsequent management period.

-Any overage or underage of the catch limit shall be deducted from or may be added to the catch limit for the following year.
-The maximum underage that a CCM may carry over in any given year shall not exceed 17% of its annual initial catch limit.
+Any underage in a CCM’s applicable catch limit at the end of a management period may be carried forward and added to that CCM’s catch limit for the immediately subsequent management period.

-CCMs described in paragraph 3 may use part of the catch limit for Pacific bluefin tuna smaller than 30kg stipulated in paragraph 3 above to catch Pacific bluefin tuna 30kg or larger in the same year.
+CCMs described in paragraph 4 may use part of the catch limit for Pacific bluefin tuna smaller than 30kg stipulated in paragraph 3 above to catch Pacific bluefin tuna 30kg or larger in the same year.
 In this case, the amount of catch 30kg or larger shall be counted against the catch limit for Pacific bluefin tuna smaller than 30kg.
 CCMs shall not use the catch limit for Pacific bluefin tuna 30kg or larger to catch Pacific bluefin tuna smaller than 30kg.

-CCMs are encouraged to conduct research activities to collect reliable indices of recruitment stock and adult spawning stock.
-Notwithstanding paragraph 3 and 4, setting a catch limit dedicated for research activities to develop and maintain indices may be considered by WCPFC through the Northern Committee based on research plans reviewed and supported by the ISC.

-All CCMs except Japan shall implement the limits in paragraph 3 on a calendar-year basis.
+All CCMs except Japan shall implement the limits in paragraph 4 and 5 on a calendar-year basis.
 Japan shall implement the limits using a management year other than the calendar year for some of its fisheries and have its implementation assessed with respect to its management year.
 To facilitate the assessment, Japan shall:

 Use the following management years: